Your resort

 Safety in your resort

-Egypt is a safe place for tourists, but crime is a fact of life in every country, so please take the same care for your safety, and that of your belongings, as you would at home.
+Our resorts are safe for tourists, but crime is a fact of life in every country, so please take the same care for your safety, and that of your belongings, as you would at home.
 Take particular care in busy towns and at temples and sites of interest.
 Please see your representative for tips and advice on local customs, bartering and staying safe in resort.
+Avoid approaching or feeding cats, dogs, birds and other animals as they may scratch or bite, and can transmit diseases.

 Beaches and the sea